PuchToTalk/PuchToTalk/README.md

-- 👋 Hi, I’m @PuchToTalk
+- 👋 Hi, I’m Paul aka @PuchToTalk
-- 👀 I’m interested in NFT & Machine Learning
+- 👀📫 I’m interested in NFT & Machine Learning
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me DM or on Twitter

 <!---
 PuchToTalk/PuchToTalk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.